7. CALA D’HORT

 12. CALA CONTE

 The best sunset beach on the island.
 Watching the sun melt into the sea here is guaranteed to deliver a truly melancholic moment.
 As you pull into your most photographically perfect parking spot, you know that you have arrived in paradise.
-Your first glimpse from the large cliff side parking area will be of the large beached whale-like and uninhabited island of Sa Conillera.
-The water in Cala Conte is Formentera-esque as the abundant sand creates an aquamarine bliss
+Your first glimpse from the large cliff side parking area will be of the large beached-whale-like and uninhabited island of Sa Conillera.
+The water in Cala Conta is Formentera-esque as the abundant sand creates an aquamarine bliss.

 The beach is divided into three differing sections, two are supported by more rocky background and the last has pristinely white sand dunes.
 Take your pick whether you veer right or left.
 To the West you will find families enjoying the ideally shallow, pool-like cove safe for younger kids.
-To the East you are more likely to spend time with the nudists (who have informally claimed this section as their own).
+To the East, known as Cala Escondita, you are more likely to spend time with the nudists (who have informally claimed this section as their own).

-You will find small coves of varying depths creating for an ideal snorkeling environment.
-It’s a stunning spot but if you swim out far into the open sea, bear in mind that the currents can pick up a bit especially towards the late afternoon.
+You will find small coves of varying depths creating for an ideal snorkelling environment.
+It’s a stunning spot but if you swim out far into the open sea, bear in mind that the currents can pick up a bit especially towards the late afternoon and this can be deceptively dangerous.

-The sunset is best enjoyed with a cocktail in your hand at Sunset Ashram: www.sunsetashram.com, + 34 661 347 222.
+The sunset is best enjoyed with a cocktail in your hand at Sunset Ashram (+34 661 347 222, www.sunsetashram.com).
 Which also serves up decent Med/Asian fusion food.
-If this is full walk 100m to the North to Restaurante Ses Roques www.restaurantesesroques.com +34 806 050 which offers good local sea food and is sat in an equally stunning spot.
+But for a calmer atmosphere and better, more traditional seafood head 200m to the north to either Restaurante S’illa des Bosc, +34 971 80 61 61, www.silldesbosc.com, or Restaurante Ses Roques (+34 971 806 050, www.restaurantesesroques.com) which offers good local sea food and is sat in an equally stunning spot.

 13. CALA BASSA